 The GoldShirt Program supports motivated and talented students who need additional math, science, or humanities preparation before diving into the full undergraduate engineering curriculum.
 For this five-year curriculum, students are directly admitted into the College of Engineering and Applied Science.
 First-year course work focuses on enhancing student preparation for success in their chosen engineering major.
-The GoldShirt Program, hosted through CU’s BOLD (Broadening Opportunity through Leadership and Diversity) Center, was created to address the college’s inclusive excellence goals.
-The BOLD team provides mentoring, academic, and social support for all GoldShirt students.
-Leadership and personal development training are part of the unique GoldShirt engineering curriculum.
+The Engineering GoldShirt Program, hosted through CU’s BOLD (Broadening Opportunity through Leadership and Diversity) Center, was created to address the college’s inclusive excellence goals.
+The BOLD team provides mentoring, academic, and social support for all Engingeering GoldShirt students.
+Leadership and personal development training are part of the unique Engineering GoldShirt engineering curriculum.

 Is GoldShirt Right for Me?